shubham151-asu/Non-preemtive-message-passing/ReadMe.md

 ------------------
 This code is an example of a message-passing system implemented with the use of user-threads.
 This message-passing system has the following implementation.
-    1) use of user-defined ports which is kernel global
+    1) use of user-defined ports which is kernel global\n
-    2) Direct communication between clients and server: clients use server local port_id (0) and server identifies clients from its port_id from the packets send
+    2) Direct communication between clients and server: clients use server local port_id (0) and server identifies clients from its port_id from the packets send\n
-    3) asynchronous message passing of type Non-blocking send and Blocking receive
+    3) asynchronous message passing of type Non-blocking send and Blocking receive\n
-        - the sender sends and forgets
+        - the sender sends and forgets\n
-        - receive blocks if no information is received
+        - receive blocks if no information is received\n

 File sharing service
 ------------------